 Figure \ref{fig:xHI_power_spectrum} shows a comparison of the dimensionless power spectrum of the emulated and simulated $x_{\mathrm{HI}}$ fields.
 The top panel shows the power spectrum for three volume average neutral hydrogen fractions: $0.3$ (blue), $0.5$ (green), and $0.7$ (orange).
 The solid and dashed lines show the power spectrum of the emulated fields and simulated fields, respectively.
 The bottom panel displays the ratio of the predicted to the simulated power spectrum.
 The outputs of emulation and simulation are in excellent agreement over a wide range of scales.
 The shape and amplitude of the predicted power spectrum closely follow that of the simulation, particularly at large length scales ($k \leq 0.3\,\mathrm{Mpc}^{-1}$), where the power of the predicted field falls within the error bars of the simulated field.
 It indicates that the \texttt{CosmoUiT} effectively captures the large-scale variations.
 At small length scales ($k > 0.3\,\mathrm{Mpc}^{-1}$), we observe a mild underprediction of power in the emulated fields, but less than 1 order of magnitude.
 This discrepancy becomes more evident at lower neutral fractions.
 The main reason is the fuzzy boundary problem.
 The emulator tends to smooth out the sharp ionization fronts that are present in the simulations.
 This smoothing creates more gradual variations at small scales.
 As a result, the emulator underpredicts the power on those scales.
 The emulator performs best for higher neutral fractions ($\bar{x}_{\mathrm{HI}} \approx 0.7$), where the ionized regions are relatively sparse and isolated, making them easier to reproduce.
 For highly ionized fields, the ionization morphology becomes complex due to percolation between ionized regions, and it is harder for the emulator to reproduce.

-Compared to existing emulators, \texttt{CosmoUiT} gives a more balanced performance across scales. \texttt{CRADLE} captures the large-scale features well but strongly underpredicts the small-scale power, with differences close to an order of magnitude \cite{Chardin_2019}. \texttt{PINION}, on the other hand, recovers the small-scale fluctuations but misses the large-scale structure \cite{Korber_2023}.
-Our emulator manages to bridge this gap by reproducing the large-scale behaviour while still keeping reasonable agreement on smaller scales.
+Compared to existing emulators, \texttt{CosmoUiT} gives a more balanced performance across scales. \texttt{CRADLE} captures large-scale features well but underpredicts small-scale power by up to an order of magnitude \cite{Chardin_2019}. \texttt{PINION}, on the other hand, recovers the small-scale fluctuations but misses the large-scale structure \cite{Korber_2023}.
+Our emulator bridges this gap by reproducing large-scale behaviour while maintaining reasonable agreement at smaller scales.